| | |

 5. Spirituality also offers social support, which is a huge benefit to anyone.

-Spirituality has a positive role in healthcare, coping and recovery.
+Spirituality has a positive role in healthcare, coping, and recovery.
 It can help you create a positive outlook on life, find purpose, reduce pain, improve physical functioning, reduce the risk of disease, increase relaxation, reduce stress, increase hope, increase the feeling of belonging, and increases lifespan.
 There is no question that spirituality is an integral part of your #healthhero journey.

 I hope you’ve found this article helpful.
 If you have any questions or feedback and want to share how your spiritual practice benefits your health, share them in the comments below.